Master of Science (M.S.) Major in Quantitative Finance and Economics (Thesis Option)

 • Official transcripts required from each institution where course credit was granted

-• A competitive GPA in the last 60 hours of undergraduate course work (plus any completed graduate courses)
+• A competitive overall GPA or a competitive GPA in the last 60 hours of undergraduate course work (plus any completed graduate courses)

 • Prerequisites: A minimum grade of B in Principles of Microeconomics and Macroeconomics (ECO 2314, ECO 2315 or equivalent), Quantitative Methods and Statistics (QMST 2333 or equivalent), Business Calculus (Math 1329 or equivalent), and Business Finance (FIN3312 or equivalent)